Magnon influence on the superconducting density of states in superconductor$-$ferromagnetic-insulator bilayers: Abstract

 \section{Abstract}

-Heterostuctures superconductor/ferromagnetic insulator (FI/S) are paradigmic systems for studying mutual influence of superconductivity and magnetism via proximity effects.
+Superconductor--ferromagnetic-insulator heterostructures are paradigmatic systems for studying the mutual influence of superconductivity and magnetism via proximity effects.
 In particular, spin-split superconductivity is realized in such structures.
-Recent experiments and theories demonstrate a rich variety of transport phenomena occurring in devices based on such heterostructures that suggest direct applications in thermoelectricity, low-dissipative spintronics, radiation detection and sensing.
-In this work we investigate the influence of the electron-magnon interaction at the superconductor/ferromagnetic insulator interface on the spin-split superconductivity.
-It is predicted that due to the magnon-mediated electron spin-flip processes the spin-split quasiparticle branches are partially mixed and reconstructed, and the BCS-like spin-split shape of the superconducting DOS, which is typical for superconductors in the effective exchange field, is strongly modified.
+Recent experiments and theories demonstrate a rich variety of transport phenomena occurring in devices based on such heterostructures that suggest direct applications in thermoelectricity, low-dissipative spintronics, radiation detection, and sensing.
+In this work we investigate the influence of the electron-magnon interaction at the superconductor--ferromagnetic-insulator interface on the spin-split superconductivity.
+It is predicted that due to the magnon-mediated electron spin-flip processes the spin-split quasiparticle branches are partially mixed and reconstructed, and the BCS-like spin-split shape of the superconducting density of states, which is typical for superconductors in the effective exchange field, is strongly modified.
 An odd-frequency superconducting order parameter admixture to the leading singlet order parameter is also found.
 These findings expand the physical picture of spin-split superconductivity beyond the mean-field description of the ferromagnet exchange field.